-He was Don Revie's trusted left back at Leeds United.
+Terry Cooper was Don Revie's trusted left back at Leeds United.
 He played for Leeds from 1962 and 1975.
+He was known for his partnership with Eddie Grey on the left flank.
 He left to join Middlesbrough, which was then managed by his teammate Jack Charlton.
-He had 20 caps for England.
+He had 20 caps for England between 1969 and 1974.

 LB: Tommy Gemmell (Scotland/Celtic)

 Gemmell was a legendary player with Celtic.
-He scored the opening goal for the Lisbon Lions in 1967.
-He scored again at the European Cup Final in 1970.
-He also had a successful career with Nottingham Forest and a short stint in the USA.
+He scored the opening goal for the Lisbon Lions in 1967 as Celtic became the first British club to win the trophy.
+He scored again at the European Cup Final in 1970 in a defeat to Feyenoord.
+He also had a successful career with Nottingham Forest.
+He also played for Miami Toros and Dundee.
 Capped 18 times for Scotland.

 CM: Alan Ball (England/Everton)